Send data from Apache Kafka® to Managed Service for ClickHouse® in DoubleCloud

 Tip

-The DoubleCloud service creates the superuser admin
+DoubleCloud creates the admin

-and its password automatically.
-You can find both the User and the Password in the Overview tab on the cluster information page.
+You can the username and password under Credentials in the Overview tab on the cluster page.

 Set up integration to store and process data from Apache Kafka® topic